Prohibited substances and methods

 Enhancing consumption, transport or delivery of oxygen by artificial means is also banned.
 For example, the use of certain chemicals or haemoglobin-based blood products to artificially increase your oxygen carrying capacity to working tissues throughout your body is considered prohibited.

-Any form of intravenous manipulation of blood or blood components by physical or chemical means is banned.
-An example of this is laser blood irradiation therapies.
 These involve the intravenous or intravascular illumination of blood with a specific laser light.
 Laser light therapies are said to improve blood flow and the oxygen-transport activity of blood.
 It is therefore banned at all times.

 Advice about chemical and physical manipulation